jboss-developer/jboss-migration-center/_snippets/discover.md

 JBoss Configuration Migration Tool (Early Access)
 -------------------------------------------------

 The JBoss Configuration Migration Tool is an early access project.
 This tool analyzes and migrates JBoss EAP 5 server configuration data to your JBoss EAP 6 installation.
 This tool also supports migrating server data from AS 5 to AS 6.
-Future versions will analyze server configurations for migrating from proprietary platforms (IBM, Oracle) to JBoss EAP 6.
+Future versions will use Windup to analyze server configurations for migrating from proprietary platforms (IBM, Oracle) to JBoss EAP 6.

 <div class="row">
   <div class="span4 pagination-centered">